ARMOR: Aligning Secure and Safe Large Language Models via Meticulous Reasoning: Related Works

-Safety alignment has become a central challenge in scaling large language models responsibly.
-Early approaches like SFT \cite{taori2023stanford} and RLHF \citep{christiano2017deep, bai2022training, bai2022constitutional} laid the groundwork for aligning model behavior, while recent alternatives such as Direct Preference Optimization (DPO) \citep{rafailov2023direct} aim to improve efficiency and stability.
-However, alignment often introduces performance trade-offs, particularly in reasoning-intensive models. \citet{huang2025safety} identify a clear degradation in reasoning capability following alignment, a phenomenon they term the \textit{safety tax}.
-Similarly, \citet{kirk2023understanding} and \citet{lin2023mitigating} show that RLHF improves safety but reduces output diversity and may forget core skills.
-To address these issues, researchers have explored more targeted strategies.
-Some works \citet{liu2025rethinking} discuss unlearning as a way to strip harmful behaviors from models post-training. while techniques like Self-Refine \citep{madaan2023self} and Self-Guard \citep{wang2023self} give models self-monitoring capabilities to detect or revise unsafe outputs.
-On the evaluation side, \citet{anwar2024foundational} provides a broad taxonomy of alignment challenges, highlighting gaps in current methods.
-Together, these studies demonstrate progress but also expose the difficulty of balancing alignment with reasoning strength---an open problem, especially pressing in developing large reasoning models. \looseness=-1
+\paragraph{LLM Safety.} Safety alignment is a central challenge in scaling large language models.
+Early methods such as SFT \citep{taori2023stanford} and RLHF \citep{christiano2017deep, bai2022training, bai2022constitutional} laid the foundation, while Direct Preference Optimization (DPO) \citep{rafailov2023direct} improves efficiency and stability.
+Yet alignment often trades off reasoning ability: \citet{huang2025safety} term this degradation the \textit{safety tax}, and \citet{kirk2023understanding, lin2023mitigating} show RLHF reduces diversity and core skills.
+To mitigate such issues, unlearning \citep{liu2025rethinking} removes harmful behaviors, while self-monitoring techniques like Self-Refine \citep{madaan2023self} and Self-Guard \citep{wang2023self} detect or revise unsafe outputs.
+For evaluation, \citet{anwar2024foundational} provide a taxonomy of alignment challenges.
+Overall, progress highlights the persistent tension between safety and reasoning in LLMs. \looseness=-1

 \paragraph{LLM Reasoning.}